 I look from a nodding Uncle Bill back to G-Mah.
-“Wow, that’s really fucked up Gee-Mah.
+“Wow, that’s really fucked up, Gee-Mah.
 What’d you do?”

-“I’m… uh…” I say, struggling to formulate a real response.
+“I’m… uh…” I say, struggling to formulate a response.
 “Is it cool if I just keep reading my book?”

-That there’s a “special” thing about New Jersey – gas stations here hire real-life humans to pump your gasoline for you.
-At some stations, management will literally get angry and raise their voice at you if you get out of your car and even try to operate the pump yourself, if you even make the attempt.
-You’ll also get the slimy sole of your foot tickled with a governmental fine because, Surprise! it’s actually against the law to complete this mundane task for yourself in the Jerz’.
+This is a special feature of New Jersey – gas stations here hire in-the-flesh humans to pump your gasoline for you.
+At some stations, management will literally get angry and raise their voice at you if you get out of your car and even try to operate the pump yourself, if you even dare to make the attempt.
+You’ll also get the slimy sole of your foot tickled by a governmental fine because Surprise! it is actually against the law to complete this mundane task for yourself in the Jerz.
 I don’t know if Jersey is weird or if all the other states are weird, but regardless there are pros and cons to this, like anything else.
-On the bright side, you get your gas pumped for you by one of three flavors of human: a high school or college student or dropout who doesn’t dress up for the weather; a middle-aged human who’s exercising their last capitalistic resort by working at a gas station, or; a dude with a turban.
-On the duller side, they’re pumping your gas as a job, simply going through the motions of being told, “Fill it with <fuel tier>,” and duly replying, “Cash or charge?” before going dead-eyed like a cowboy and haphazardly ramming the drippy gas pump into your car.
-When your tank is full, they’ll overfill it to the next dollar (sometimes gasp! without asking if it’s okay first) and carelessly remove the nozzle, more often than not spilling gasoline on your car’s paint.
-I usually tip the attendants a couple bucks anyway, regardless of gas splatter; it sucks to stand outside pumping gas all day, especially in the winter and especially at a rest stop on one of the innumerable and indifferent New Jersian highways.
+On the bright side, you get your gas pumped for you by one of three flavors of human: a high school or college student or dropout who does not dress up for the weather; a middle-aged human who’s exercising the last resort of their capitalism by working for wages at a gas station; or some guy in a turban.
+On the dull side, they’re pumping your gas as a job, simply going through the motions of being told Fill it with <fuel tier> and duly replying Cash or charge? before going dead-eyed like roadkill and haphazardly ramming the drippy metal nozzle into your poor defenseless car.
+When your tank is full, they’ll usually overfill it to the next dollar (sometimes Gasp! without asking if it’s okay first) and carelessly remove the drippy nozzle, more often than not spilling gasoline on your car’s paint in the process.
+I usually tip the attendants a few bucks anyway, regardless of splatter; it must really suck having to stand outside pumping gas all day, especially in the wintertime and especially at one of the infinite rest stops along the innumerable and indifferent New Jersian highways.

 “What’s up, Gram?”